jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 - Authentication mechanisms
 	- These help to maintain benign peer populations, and provide technical basis for downstream mechanisms, such as secure admission, alongside the following two mechanisms.
 - Secure storage
-	- This is vital for data centric applications to prevent illcit data modifications by malicious nodes.
+	- This is vital for data centric applications to prevent illicit data modifications by malicious nodes.
 - Secure routing

 Their proper implementation allow allows downstream mechanisms to be implemented which may also further mitigate threat vectors.